 Clothing isn’t one-size-fits-all for a reason.
 Everyone is different with different sizes, body shapes, and fashion needs.
 Given this, it’s important to find clothes that will make you stand out for the amazing body you have.

-So with all of that said, here are some of the tips I’ve found helpful for dressing a larger bust.
+So with all of that said, here are some of the tips I’ve found helpful for dressing a large bust.

-Buying bras can be an expensive process, but it’s definitely an important one.
+Buying sports bra can be an expensive process, but it’s definitely an important one.
 Invest in a few t-shirt, push-up, and strapless bras so you have something to wear with every outfit.

 Your body may frustrate you at times (as mine often does), but in order to look gorgeous, you need to be confident in how you dress.
 You don’t have to wear skintight and revealing clothing all the time, but dressing in baggy layers isn’t the answer either.

-This is a game-changing fashion tip for big busts — once you stop trying to conceal your frame, it will completely change how you dress.
+This is a game-changing fashion tip for large bust — once you stop trying to conceal your frame, it will completely change how you dress.

 I like to alternate my clothing – for example, if I do want to wear a larger/flowy shirt, I pair it with form fitting pants, and vice-versa.

 Another way that you can make your bigger bust look amazing while staying school-appropriate is to opt for slight v-necks or scoop necks rather than high neck shirts.
-High necks can make your bust stand out even more, but a tasteful v-neck accentuates your curves and shows off your body without being revealing.
+High neck shirts can make your large bust stand out even more, but a tasteful v-neck accentuates your curves and shows off your body without being revealing.

 Not being afraid to wear tighter pieces of clothing can be such a battle, but it’s very worth it.
 Once you find something that fits, the confidence you will get once you stop wearing tons of baggy layers is unbeatable!

-DO wear tank tops, tube tops, and everything in between
+3. DO wear tank top, tube tops, and everything in between

-The best option for me are tank tops that are cropped or with a v-neck that have straps over the shoulders that cover the bra strap area while still giving the same summery feel!
+The best option for me are basic tank top that are cropped or with a v-neck that have straps over the shoulders that cover the bra strap area while still giving the same summery feel!

 Sometimes when I’m shopping I fall in love with a cute top but one I get it off the hanger it looks terrible.
 I’m almost tempted to buy it because I don’t think I’ll find anything that fits any better – but I ALWAYS regret it whenever I do!